-Nevada law allows a person to recover “lost earning capacity” due to an accident or injury.
+Nevada law allows an injured person to recover “lost earning capacity” due to an accident or injury.
 This is future income the victim is reasonably certain to lose after the date of any lawsuit or out-of-court settlement.

-Lost earning capacity is typically awarded when the victim is unable to return to work for a sustained period of time.
-It is usually awarded in conjunction with “lost wages” in Nevada, which refers to income already lost as of the date of the lawsuit or settlement.
+Lost earning capacity is typically awarded when the injury victim is unable to return to work for a sustained period of time.
+This type of damages is usually awarded in conjunction with “lost wages” in Nevada, which refers to income already lost as of the date of the lawsuit or settlement.

 To help you better understand these concepts, in this article our Las Vegas personal injury lawyers discuss:

 - 1. The difference between “lost wages” and “lost earning capacity” in Nevada?

-- 2. How long must I be injured in order to recover for lost earning capacity?
+- 2. How long must I be injured in order to qualify?

-- 4. How do I prove my lost earning capacity in a Nevada personal injury case?
+- 4. How do I prove I lost my income?

 In an accident or other personal injury case, Nevada law permits you to recover for both:

-- Any actual wages and work benefits you don’t receive between the date of your injury and your lawsuit or out-of-court settlement (Nevada “lost wages”), and
+- Any actual earnings and work benefits you don’t receive between the date of your injury and your lawsuit or out-of-court settlement (Nevada “lost wages”), and

 - The loss of income you are reasonably certain to experience in the future as a result of your injuries (“lost earning capacity”).1

 Lost wages can be proven with a high degree of certainty.
 They are amounts you have actually and already lost due to missed work.

 Lost earning capacity, on the other hand, is the amount you would have earned in the future but for someone else’s wrongful act.
-Since these amounts are speculative, it is harder to prove lost earning capacity.
+Since these amounts are speculative, it is harder to prove reduced earning capacity.
 But it can be done.

 An experienced Las Vegas injury attorney can help you establish the certainty needed to recover damages for lost earning capacity.